 Abstract:

-Background: Dementia is a progressive neurodegenerative disorder and a significant healthcare concern increasing worldwide.
+Introduction: Dementia is a progressive neurodegenerative disorder and a significant healthcare concern increasing worldwide.
 The modulation of the gut-brain axis by gut microbiota might have favorable effects on ameliorating cognitive decline.
-Our objective was to investigate whether synbiotics administration could enhance cognition and function in older adults with non-severe Alzheimer's disease (AD).
+We aimed to investigate whether synbiotics administration could enhance cognition and function in older adults with non-severe Alzheimer’s disease (AD).

-Methods: This study was designed as a randomized, placebo-controlled, double-blinded clinical trial to test the effects of synbiotic supplementation for 90 days (Between August 2019 and February 2021).
+Methods: This study was designed as a randomized, placebo-controlled, double-blind clinical trial to test the effects of synbiotic supplementation for 90 days (between August 2019 and February 2021).
 A synbiotics formulation or placebo was randomly allocated to older outpatients with mild to moderate AD.
-The intervention group took two capsules daily containing the mixture of 7 bacterial strains as probiotics and a prebiotic for 12 weeks.
-Mini-Mental State Examination (MMSE), and Barthel index evaluated participants' cognition and functional status.
-Pre- and post-intervention fasting blood samples were obtained to compare the serum albumin, fasting blood sugar (FBS), 25(OH) vitamin D, and lipid profile.
+The intervention group took two capsules daily containing a mixture of 7 bacterial strains as probiotics and a prebiotic for 12 weeks.
+Mini-mental state examination (MMSE) and Barthel index evaluated participants’ cognition and functional status.
+Pre-intervention and post-intervention fasting blood samples were obtained to compare their serum albumin (Alb), fasting blood sugar (FBS), 25(OH) vitamin D, and lipid profile.

-Conclusion: This study does not support short-term synbiotic supplementation to enhance cognitive and physical function in elderly patients with mild to moderate AD.
+Conclusion: This study does not support the idea that short-term synbiotic supplementation could enhance cognitive and physical function in older patients with mild to moderate AD.

 Type of Study: